neo4j/neo4j-go-driver/README.md

 ```

 ### Accessing Values in a Record
 Values in a `Record` can be accessed either by index or by alias.
-The return value is an `interface{}` which means you need to convert the interface to the type expected
+The return value is an `any` which means you need
+to convert the interface to the expected type

 ```go
 value := record.Values[0]